flexion/devops-deployment-metrics/docs/threat-model.md

 Implement a robust testing strategy that includes unit tests, integration tests, and security testing.
 Perform comprehensive testing to identify and fix bugs, vulnerabilities, and potential issues.

+To do: add integration tests

+Contributor are expected to improve the code as they contribute, adding tests for all changed code, as well as following secure coding practices.

+The `Nox` build process includes some [security scanning with `Safety`](https://github.com/flexion/devops-deployment-metrics/blob/main/docs/architectural_decision_records/009-dependency-scanning.md).
+The definition of done for user stories includes security assessment and a code coverage standard.

 ## Insider Threats

 ### Threat